jassellmedina09/Campus_Resource_Locator/test/METRICS.md

 DAU
 - firebase authentication shows when people log in, count them.
 There’s a data source in firebase authentication showing when people logged in.

 Retention
+- We can use firebase to see how many users have used the app consistently, using its user retention analytic, which shows the percentage of user that return each day.

-- CTR for an event on the Golden Path.
-This is done with Firebase Analytics custom event.
+CTR for an event on the Golden Path
+- We can use firebase to create an event that logs in how many times people use our events page, and how many times users look at individual locations/events